Anxiety and mental health resources

 - West Berkshire PDA Support Group – www.westberkspdasupportgroup.co.uk/

-- Wokingham Carers’ Hub, run by TuVida to support unpaid family carers in the borough – https://www.tuvida.org/wokingham-outreach-service
+- Wokingham Carers’ Partnership, run by Age UK Berkshire, Berkshire Youth and Promise Inclusion to support unpaid family carers in the borough council area – https://carerspartnership.org.uk/wokingham-carers-partnership/

 - Wrong Planet online community for autistic and neurodivergent people – http://wrongplanet.net/